MarisaKirisame/DefComBlog/Calculator.md

 What should the language look like?

 JSON.
 To be precise, the source code of the program is a JSON file.
-By doing so, we do not need to parse the program from a textual format - it was already done.
+By doing so, we do not need to parse the program from a textual format - it is already done.
 Even though parsing make your program look nice (because it is not in JSON), and parsing is deep and useful knowledge, we will completely skip parsing: it is very complex, and if we talk about it, we will spend most of our time talking about it, leaving little time for everything else.

 OK.
 What feature should it have?